prabh8331/Daily_coding_practice/Python/day1.md

 ```

 ### 7. Print Funtion
-    The included code stub will read an integer, , from STDIN.
-Without using any string methods, try to print the following: 123..n
+    The included code stub will read an integer `n` from STDIN.
+Without using any string methods, try to print the following: `123....n`

 ```py
 if __name__ == '__main__':